Skip to main content

 As you leave the canyon, you’ll come upon Big Sky Town Center and Meadow Village.
 Town Center has shops, restaurants, and the Big Sky Medical Center.
 You might want to stop by one of the grocery stores if you’re staying in a condo or home.

 About 10 minutes past Town Center, Mountain Village sits nestled at the base of the ski area.
-You will check in at the Huntley Lodge or Summit Hotel if you are staying with Big Sky Resort Central Reservations.
-Mountain Village is the main hub for all your ski-related needs, including ticket offices, a Mountain Sports office, Rentals, shops, dining, Basecamp activities, and more.
+If you are staying with Big Sky Resort Central Reservations, check in at the Huntley Lodge or Summit Hotel.
+Mountain Village is the main hub of the mountain, with ticket and lesson offices, rentals, shops, dining, Basecamp activities, and more.

 Insider Tip